 I have lived here for almost ten years, having moved from Lancashire, and although I will always be a Lancashire Lass at heart, part of that heart now belongs to Tywyn.

-Dorothy and Ken Roberts
+Dorothy and her late husband Ken Roberts